Dev Anand: Later career and an evergreen hero

-Dev Anand and Suraiya met Peck for the first time at Bombay's Willingdon Club, after the Filmfare Awards in 1954, on Peck's stopover from a schedule at Sri Lanka after shooting for The Purple Plain.
-He knew of the "Indian Star" as an actor, more so probably because his romance with Suraiya was grabbing the headlines, and they had a chat.
-The second time they met was in Rome when Dev Anand was on his way back from the Venice Film Festival, he visited him on the set of Roman Holiday.
-"I was returning from the Venice film fest.
-I stopped my car and joined the crowd watching the shoot, hoping that his eyes would fall on me.
-As expected, he nodded and I walked up to him.
-He remembered me and we exchanged pleasantries."
-The third meeting was at London on the set of Moby Dick.
-However, Suraiya asked for an exclusive meeting with her idol at her house.
-Though Anand says jealousy was natural for anyone in love, he didn't mind that he was not invited.
-"I didn't quite feel anything.
-It wasn't as if they were going to fall in love or make love.
-Even if they would have, it wouldn't have mattered.
-I was mature enough.
-Moreover, he wasn't my rival.
-I too was a big star by then," says Anand.

-Critical appraisal
+Production

-Dev Anand has directed 19 films and produced 35 films.
-Off the 35 films he produced, 18 were commercially successful at the box office and off the 19 films directed by him 10 were hits.
+Dev Anand has produced 35 films.
+Of the 35 films he produced, 18 were commercially successful at the box office.
 He wrote the stories for 13 of his films.
-Critics say his directorial ventures have always been ahead of their time.
-Dev Anand's films are well known for their hit songs.
+Anand's films are well known for their hit songs.
 He is known to have been an active participant in the music sessions of a number of his films.
 His association with music composers Shankar-Jaikishen, O. P. Nayyar, Kalyanji-Anandji, Sachin Dev Burman and his son Rahul Dev Burman, lyricists Hasrat Jaipuri, Majrooh Sultanpuri, Gopaldas Neeraj, Shailendra, Anand Bakshi, and playback singers Kishore Kumar, Mohammed Rafi and Hemant Kumar produced some very popular songs.
 Guru Dutt, Kishore Kumar, Mohammed Rafi, Pran, Dilip Kumar, Raj Kapoor, Sunil Dutt, Nargis, Vyjayanthimala, S.D.
 Burman, Shammi Kapoor and R.D.
 Burman were his closest friends from the film industry.

-In September 2007, Dev's autobiography Romancing with Life was released at a birthday party with the Indian Prime Minister Dr. Manmohan Singh.